serpapi/google-search-results-php/README.md

 # Google Search Results in PHP

-This Php API is meant to scrape and parse Google results using [SERP API](https://serpapi.com).
+This Php API is meant to scrape and parse Google results using [SerpApi](https://serpapi.com).
 Feel free to fork this repository to add more backends.

 ## Installation